 The LEAD program begins with the aim of fostering the development of students' leadership capabilities.

-Chicago Booth offers first Weekend MBA program.
+Booth offers its first Weekend MBA Program.

 First business school faculty member, George Stigler, to receive a Nobel Prize in Economic Sciences.